7 Reasons Your Cash Application Process Needs Overhauling

 So sit bolt up in that straight back chair and get ready for some difficult listening.
 If any one of the following reasons seems familiar to you, it could be an indication that you need to take a good hard look at your cash application process.
 But don’t be scared because there is a way to fix it.
 You first need to admit you have a problem.
 Go ahead, say it: My cash application process needs an overhaul.

 #1: The DSO number is closer to your weight than your shoe size

 Consider this: Even the man with the largest feet in the world would be happy with a Day Sales Outstanding number that’s close to his shoe size.
-And a 50-pound eight-year-old-girl would be — OMG! — mortified to see her DSO creeping up to her weight (as if!).
+And a 50-pound eight-year-old-girl would be — OMG! — mortified to see her days sales outstanding (DSO) creeping up to her weight (as if!).

 Child labor laws aside, modifying your cash application process to be more automated will have the side effect of lowering your DSO.
 Why?
 When your match rate goes up, the time your team spends each week managing exceptions and applying cash customer invoices goes down.
 It’s simple logic.
 Even a third grader can figure it out.

 #2: Your collection team continues to hear “I already paid that…”

 Maybe your customer paid…and maybe he didn’t.
 You certainly can’t tell — at least not very easily.
 Your accounting process is a mess and your days sales outstanding (DSO) number is so out of whack that you’re not even sure how money is getting into your bank account (let alone when).

 Wouldn’t it be great if you didn’t even need collectors?
 That everything was running so smoothly and efficiently that your customers found paying your bills — electronically, even — a breeze and a pleasure?

 You’re definitely in need of a better system because it’s a guarantee that your customers are — or soon will be — sick of hearing from your collectors after they’ve paid.
 Spending all your time calming crabby clients is not a recommended business model.